eighty20results/e20r-payment-warning-pmpro/readme.txt

 If you sponsor the development of gateway support you will receive forum support for the lifespan of this plugin, plus a lifetime license key for one website of yours for all available and future plugin features.

 = Changelog =

+== v3.8.1 ==

+* ENHANCEMENT: Updated Utilities infrastructure to prepare for version 4.0 with GDPR support

+== v3.8 ==

+* ENHANCEMENT: Added has_licensed_gateway() method
+* ENHANCEMENT: Added a standard gateway module
+* ENHANCEMENT: Refactored settings to Global_Settings class
+* ENHANCEMENT: Refactored WP Settings page for Payment Warnings to own class (Global_Settings)
+* ENHANCEMENT: Made load_options a static function for Global_Settings
+* ENHANCEMENT: Refactored membership plugin specific setting handlers
+* ENHANCEMENT: Refactored Membership module level settings
+* ENHANCEMENT: Fixed PHPDoc blocks for Global_Settings
+* ENHANCEMENT: Add new Stripe API versions to list
+* ENHANCEMENT: Be more discering about the hooks/filters being when not doing a CRON job or the user isn't logged in
+* ENHANCEMENT: Limit activity when not logged in or executing the CRON jobs
+* ENHANCEMENT: Only load certain actions if we're exclusively executing a CRON job
+* ENHANCEMENT: Only load certain actions if we're exclusively loading the WP backend
+* ENHANCEMENT: Updated Utilities module (now includes a custom is_admin() method and stub for Support)
+* ENHANCEMENT: Always load the remote webhook/silent post/IPN handler functions for the plugin
+* ENHANCEMENT: Removed unneeded DEBUG output
+* ENHANCEMENT: Don't load hooks for Reminder Editor unless user is logged in or we're executing a Cron job
+* BUG FIX: Fatal error in Payment_Reminder::load_schedule() method
+* BUG FIX: Need to load Cron job handlers when in wp-admin
+* BUG FIX: Changed all non-static calls to load_options() to Global_Settings::load_options()
+* BUG FIX: Attempted to load unneded actions/filters in Global_Settings
+* BUG FIX: Didn't use the Global_Settings::load_admin_settings() method for the admin_menu action

 == v3.7 ==